Dodgers–Giants rivalry

 During their time on the East Coast, the Giants won the series 722–671–17 against the Dodgers.
 However, since the two teams moved to the West Coast, the Dodgers lead 617–566 as of the end of their September 2025 regular season series.
-The two teams first met in the modern postseason in the 2021 National League Division Series, although they contested the 1889 World Series.
+The two teams first met in the modern playoffs in the 2021 National League Division Series, although they contested the 1889 World Series.
 They have played two tie-breaker series after ending the regular season tied for first place.
 Both series were best of 3 to decide the winner of the National League Pennant and both were won by the Giants 2–1 in 1951 and 1962.
 They are counted as part of the regular season.